GCleuziou/code2aes2vec/README.md

 Python modules for program embeddings computation using the code2ars2vec method presented in [Cleuziou&Flouvat,2021].

 ### Functionalities :
-The code2ars2vec modules offers the following functionalities :
+The code2ars2vec modules offer the following functionalities :
 1. load a set of student programs from a (preformated) .json file as 'Attempt Dataset'
-2. load a set of exercises from a (preformated) .json file as a 'Exercise Dataset'
+2. load a set of exercises from a (preformated) .json file as 'Exercise Dataset'
 2. generate the ARS (Abstract Running Sequence) of a student program by analyzing program execution traces on a set of test cases
 4. train an embedding model from a training dataset of ARS
 5. infer embeddings of new ARS given a pre-trained model